 We recognize that today’s jam-packed curricula places heavy demands on students and teachers.
 Any field study to a local museum needs to be engaging and effective: it needs to add significant value to what you do in the classroom.
 Our friendly and knowledgeable programming staff is prepared to assist you in designing a unique educational program tailored to your needs.

-Hamilton Civic Museums have aligned current programming to reflect the revised Ontario Curriculum for Social Studies, History and Geography.
-We are committed to offering the inquiry-based learning style outlined by the citizenship education framework.
+We are committed to offering the inquiry-based learning style outlined by the citizenship education framework for Social Studies, History and Geography.
 We invite teachers to contact the museums directly to discuss their needs.
 Per student pricing is subject to change.

 Field Trip Planner